mcu-debug/memview/README.md

 https://marketplace.visualstudio.com/items?itemName=mcu-debug.memory-view is available as a preview.
 Please read the following first though.

 This is a memory viewer extension specially built to work with debuggers.
 It can be used with any debugger that supports memory reads (and optional writes).
-Currently `cppdbg`, `cortex-debug` and `cspy` are the debuggers supported.
+Currently `cppdbg`, `cortex-debug` and `cspy` are the debuggers supported but you can add your own by editing the extension settings.
 This extension is more suitable for low level programmers or embedded developers.
 The debugger has to support the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/).
 This protocol specifies how to format/make requests and responses.
 However it does not say what happens when a request fails so there may be issues in failure conditions -- we try our best to recover.

 Our goal is to provide a good memory viewer, editing memory is lower in priority.
 For editing, we have not decided on what the usage paradigm is and how to do error recovery.